5m read|NOVOS

 Scientifically speaking, there are strong arguments for this:

 • Human bodies are not very well made by nature (evolution) to get all the nutrients they need for optimal long health.
-For example, compared to fish, plants and most animals, humans are very bad at absorbing iron – iron deficiency has plagued humanity since its dawn.
-Humans are one of the very few animals that cannot make vitamin C themselves, and need to get it from their diet.
+For example, compared to fish, plants, and most animals, humans are very bad at absorbing iron – iron deficiency has plagued humanity since its dawn.
+Humans are one of the very few animals that cannot make vitamin C themselves and need to get it from their diet.
 Throughout evolution, our species have been plagued by deficiencies in many nutrients and minerals.
 Likely, our bodies are not well made to absorb all nutrients we need.
 This makes sense, given evolution mostly creates suboptimal, “made-do” designs, not optimal ones.

 • Our current lifestyles are also considerably different compared to prehistoric times: we live much more indoors, so we don’t get enough exposure to the sun to produce vitamin D, for example.
 Alcohol consumption depletes levels of magnesium and B vitamins, smoking depletes antioxidants, stress depletes B vitamins and vitamin C, allergies and infections deplete vitamin A and zinc, etc. This requires us to have a higher intake of critical vitamins and minerals.

-• Current methods of agriculture and shipment (long-term storage) of foods leads to much lower amounts of vitamins and minerals in our food (especially magnesium, selenium, copper, vitamin E, etc), even compared to fifty years ago.
+• Current methods of agriculture and shipment (long-term storage) of foods lead to much lower amounts of vitamins and minerals in our food (especially magnesium, selenium, copper, vitamin E, etc), even compared to fifty years ago.

 • The recommended intakes of most governments are in many cases (way) too low.
 They are based on suboptimal studies that last only for a short time to “detect” detrimental health effects, and do not look at required amounts for a long, optimal life.